 Helping solidify that vibe, AvroKO’s Brand Bureau division collaborated with the hotel’s ownership in creating the naming and graphics for each restaurant and the food and drink offerings, as well as the development of the property’s website.
 “They were able to bring a lot of operational know-how to the project to help follow through on the interior design with unique plate ware, glass ware, uniforms, etc., which really helped to create a sense of consistency in each space,” noted O’Neal.

-For more on my visit to UNICO 20°87° Hotel Riviera Maya, check out The Buzz section in Boutique Design’s soon-to-be-released July/August edition.
+For more on my visit to UNICO 20°87° Hotel Riviera Maya, check out The Buzz section in Boutique Design’s July/August edition.

 Enhance your Boutique Design magazine experience by exploring our interactive digital edition.